For our more active and adventurous visitors, Saint Lucia a variety of excellent activities:

 As one of the most naturally beautiful and unspoiled islands in the Caribbean, Saint Lucia offers some excellent hiking options for all levels of fitness.
 Many of the trails are found within the island’s interior rain forest reserves, which require a Forestry Department guide as leader.
 The most popular hike is to the top of Gros Piton; a good level of fitness is required but the views from the top make the effort worthwhile.
 Other popular trails include the En Bas Saut Waterfall, Barre de L’isle, Forestiere Rainforest, Millet Bird Sanctuary, Piton Flore and the Des Cartier Trail which crosses the middle of the island.

 A variety of horse riding experiences are offered on island by several stables.
 Most offer 2-hour and 4-hour with beach BBQ riding options.
 Operators are located in Beausejour and Cas En Bas in the north, Roseau on the west coast and Micoud on the east coast.
 Besides the enjoyment of riding all provide excellent sightseeing along the way.

-Becoming a premier golf destination in the near future is definitely in Saint Lucia’s tourism development plans with several golf resorts currently under development including courses designed by Jack Nicklaus and Greg Norman.
+Becoming a premier golf destination in the near future is definitely in Saint Lucia’s tourism development plans with several golf resorts currently under development.
 At present there is a challenging course in the north that is very popular with visiting golf enthusiasts.